-Individuals are not qualified to act as a personal representative if they are either under the age of 18 years, or mentally or physically unable to perform the duties, or have been convicted of a felony.
+Individuals are not qualified to act as a personal representative if they are either under the age of 18 years, are mentally or physically unable to perform the duties, or have been convicted of a felony.

 A trust company incorporated under the laws of Florida, or a bank or savings and loan authorized and qualified to exercise fiduciary powers in Florida, can serve as the personal representative.

 A. First and foremost, a Personal Representative is a Fiduciary.

 A personal representative is classified in law as a "fiduciary."
 A fiduciary is a person who has been selected for a position of special faith, trust, and reliance.

 By accepting the position of personal representative you are stating that you qualify to act as personal representative in accordance with Florida Statutes §§733.302 - 733.304.
 Among these qualifications you are stating that you are not a convicted felon, you are over the age of 18, and you are a resident of the state of Florida.
 If you are not a resident of the state of Florida, you may still qualify under Florida Statute §733.304 if you satisfy certain criteria.
 Please let us know if you are not a resident of Florida so that we may properly evaluate your eligibility.

 From the time, and not before, the "Letters of Administration" are issued to you, until final distribution is made, you are entitled to possession and control of all of the assets of the estate.
 Your duty is first and foremost to protect and preserve the assets.
 You must also see that the assets are invested in a prudent and cautious manner.